openstack/pbr/README.rst

 you've already got the power of python at your fingertips, so you don't really need PBR.

+PBR builds on top of the work that `d2to1` started to provide for declarative configuration. `d2to1` is itself an implementation of the ideas behind `distutils2`.
+Although `distutils2` is now abandoned in favor of work towards PEP 426 and Metadata 2.0, declarative config is still a great idea and specifically important in trying to distribute setup code as a library when that library itself will alter how the setup is processed.
+As Metadata 2.0 and other modern Python packaging PEPs come out, `pbr` aims to support them as quickly as possible.

-PBR builds on top of `d2to1` to provide for declarative configuration.
-It then filters the `setup.cfg` data through a setup hook to fill in default values and provide more sensible behaviors.
+`pbr` reads and then filters the `setup.cfg` data through a setup hook to fill in default values and provide more sensible behaviors, and then feeds the results in as the arguments to a call to `setup.py` - so the heavy lifting of handling python packaging needs is still being done by `setuptools`.

 Behaviors
 =========